 - 1. If you are required to print material for your job as TA or GRA on behalf of a faculty member, the department will provide these copies or print jobs.
-These items can be sent to Tiffany Powell, the Department Administrator for copying/printing. - 2.
+These items can be sent to Tiffany Powell, the Department Administrator for copying/printing or thumb drive can be used with the copier. - 2.
 TAs, please take special note: It is the responsibility of the undergraduate students in your classes to submit their coursework either electronically or as hard copy as specified by you or the instructor.
 If you or the instructor specifies that electronic copies are acceptable, they will not be printed by the department. - 3.
 The copier is not to be used by graduate students for printing required readings from your courses; the printer is not to be used for your research papers or exams.
-If, however, your course instructor requires that you bring to class copies of an assignment for distribution to all members of the class, these items can be sent to Tiffany Powell for copying/printing. - 4.
+If, however, your course instructor requires that you bring to class copies of an assignment for distribution to all members of the class, these items can be sent to Tiffany Powell for copying/printing or thumb drive can be used with the copier. - 4.
 Scanning is available at any time and for any purpose.